Parent Student LoansEmail This Article

 Parent PLUS Loans have a fixed interest rate for all borrowers.
 Interest rates are updated every year on July 1st.
-The current interest rate for Parent PLUS Loans is 7.6% (this applies to loans first disbursed between July 1, 2018 and July 1, 2019).
-For the upcoming award year, the Parent PLUS Loan will have an interest rate of 7.08% for loans first disbursed between July 1, 2019 and July 1, 2010).
+The current interest rate for Parent PLUS Loans is 7.08% (this applies to loans first disbursed between July 1, 2019 and July 1, 2020).
 Parent PLUS Loans also incur origination fees, which are updated every year on October 1st.
 The current origination fee is 4.248% (this applies to all loans first disbursed on or after October 1, 2018, and before October 1, 2019).

 Private Parent Student Loan Costs

 A private parent loan may be a cheaper option than a Parent PLUS Loan.
 A parent with a strong credit history may qualify for a private parent student loan with a lower interest rate than what is offered by the PLUS loan program.
 Also, many private lenders do not charge origination fees.

 When you compare federal and private college loans, it’s important to consider the differences in benefits, not just the costs of the loan.